-2.5.1 If the collection, registration and further processing of personal data on clients, suppliers, other business relations and employees are based on such a person’s consent to the processing of personal data for one or more specific purposes, Saxo Bank shall be able to demonstrate that the data subject has consented to processing of his or her personal data.
+2.5.1 If the collection, registration and further processing of personal data on clients, suppliers, other business relations and employees are based on such a person’s consent to the processing of personal data for one or more specific purposes, the Saxo Bank Group shall be able to demonstrate that the data subject has consented to processing of his or her personal data.

 The data subject must actively consent to the processing of personal data by a statement or by a clear affirmative action.